 Pending NGO Legislative / Regulatory Initiatives

-On 11 July 2012, however, the government announced that the Sedition Act will be repealed and replaced with a National Harmony Act.
-It was reported that the new law is aimed at finding the best balance between ensuring freedom of expression and the maintenance of harmony in the context of the country's multi-racial and multi-religious society.
-No details on the contents of the proposed new law have been provided by the government to date.
-This announcement was met with caution by civil society, including religious leaders, as other repressive laws recently repealed were replaced with equally restrictive laws, which were enacted with little or no public consultation
+On July 11, 2012, the government announced that the Sedition Act will be repealed and replaced with a National Harmony Act.
+It was reported that the new Act is aimed at finding the best balance between ensuring freedom of expression and the maintenance of harmony in the context of the country's multi-racial and multi-religious society.
+This announcement was met with caution by civil society, including religious leaders, as other repressive laws recently repealed were replaced with equally restrictive laws, which were enacted with little or no public consultation.

 There are three main legal entity forms for CSOs, namely “societies,” “companies limited by guarantee,” and “trusts.”